Estimating relapse time distribution from longitudinal biomarker trajectories using iterative regression and continuous time Markov processes: A new approach based on iterative regression and survival analysis

 \section{A new approach based on iterative regression and survival analysis}

-In this Section we outline a new approach to estimate relapse time of patients undergoing myeloma treatment from partial and noisy observations.
-We propose to fit a continuous-time parametric model for the evolution of the biomarker.
-Our approach contains two main steps:
+\amelie{ In this Section we outline a new approach to estimate relapse time of patients undergoing myeloma treatment from partial and noisy observations.
+We propose to fit a continuous-time PDMP for the evolution of the biomarker.
+Our approach contains three main steps:

-\begin{enumerate} \item We estimate the date of onset of remission and the date of onset of relapse (if any) with iterative curve fitting based on the parametric model. \item We perform a survival analysis with the relapse times obtained in the previous step to estimate the parameters of the survival distribution. \end{enumerate}
+\begin{enumerate} \item We estimate the date of onset of remission and the date of onset of relapse (if any) with iterative curve fitting based on the PDMP. \item Given these dates, we reconstruct the survival duration and the censoring indicator for every trajectory. \item We perform a survival analysis to estimate the hazard rate.
+This can be done with any parametric or non-parametric estimator depending on model assumptions. \end{enumerate} }

 We have chosen to model our case study using a very simple piecewise-deterministic Markov process, which we describe below.
 The choice of such a random model offers us simple temporal granularity and interpretable parametrization.